Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 LED
 ----------------------------------------------------------------
 An LED is a type of diode.
 All diodes only work if current is flowing in the correct direction and have two Poles.
 An LED will only work (light up) if the longer pin (+) of LED is connected to the positive output from a power source and the shorter pin is connected to the negative (-) output, which is also referred to as Ground (GND).
-This type of component is known as “Polar” (think One-Way Street).
+This type of component is known as "Polar" (think One-Way Street).

 All common 2 lead diodes are the same in this respect.
 Diodes work only if the voltage of its positive electrode is higher than its negative electrode and there is a narrow range of operating voltage for most all common diodes of 1.9 and 3.4V.
 If you use much more than 3.3V the LED will be damaged and burnt out.